scottzhang-pro/cs_notes/Interview/ML_Enginner.md

 > To successfully answer a behavioral question, start by outlining the situation, then explain your responsibilities, describe the steps you took, and, finally, share the outcomes of your actions.
 Examples of behavioral interview questions include:

-66. **Give me an example of how you’ve used your data analysis to change behavior.
-What was the impact, and what would you do differently in retrospect?**
+#### 66. Give me an example of how you’ve used your data analysis to change behavior.
+What was the impact, and what would you do differently in retrospect?

-67. **Give an example of a problem you solved (or tried to solve) with machine learning.**
+#### 67. Give an example of a problem you solved (or tried to solve) with machine learning.

-68. **Tell me about a time when you had to think outside the box to complete a task.
-Were you successful?**
+#### 68. Tell me about a time when you had to think outside the box to complete a task.
+Were you successful?

-69. **Can you describe a time when you had to develop a complex algorithm?**
+#### 69. Can you describe a time when you had to develop a complex algorithm?

-70. **Can you tell me about a major success you had with a machine learning project?**
+#### 70. Can you tell me about a major success you had with a machine learning project?

-71. **What’s the most difficult decision you’ve had to make recently and how did you come to that decision?**
+#### 71. What’s the most difficult decision you’ve had to make recently and how did you come to that decision?

-72. **Tell me about a time you were under a lot of pressure.
-What was going on, and how did you get through it?**
+#### 72. Tell me about a time you were under a lot of pressure.
+What was going on, and how did you get through it?

-73. **Tell me about a time you had a conflict at work.**
+#### 73. Tell me about a time you had a conflict at work.

-74. **Give an example of when you made a mistake at work.**
+#### 74. Give an example of when you made a mistake at work.

-75. **Describe a time when you disagreed with a client.
-How did you handle it?**
+#### 75. Describe a time when you disagreed with a client.
+How did you handle it?

-76. **Tell me about a time you set a goal for yourself.
-How did you go about ensuring that you would meet your objective?**
+#### 76. Tell me about a time you set a goal for yourself.
+How did you go about ensuring that you would meet your objective?

-77. **Describe a time when you saw a problem and took the initiative to correct it rather than waiting for someone else to do it.**
+#### 77. Describe a time when you saw a problem and took the initiative to correct it rather than waiting for someone else to do it.

 ## Questions From Top Companies